Wal8800/wal8800.github.io/docs/_posts/2022-06-04-application-indicator-ubuntu.markdown

 The watcher also creates an indicator status icon object with a dbusmenu client.
 The indicator status icon object represents the app indicator icon and menu that is going to be render on the UI.
 The dbusmenu client connects to the dbusmenu server using the menu path from the StatusNotifierItem.
 Once the indicator status icon object is created, the extension will render the app indicator icon and menu on the Desktop UI.

-Any state changes or events on app indicator menu from the python application will sync across to the app indicator menu on the extension and vice versa.
+Any state changes or events on app indicator menu from the python application will sync across to the extension and vice versa.
 This occurs in the communication betweeen the dbusmenu server and dbusmenu client.
-For example, when I open up the menu by clicking on the icon then clicking on one of the item and closing menu.
+For example, when I open up the menu by clicking on the icon then clicking on one of the items and closing menu.
 There are messages for each of the events.

 _sending "opened" event to the python application from the extension and triggering "AboutToShow" hooks_